vladmandic/automatic/README.md

 - **Original**: Based on [LDM](https://github.com/Stability-AI/stablediffusion) reference implementation and significantly expanded on by [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
   This backend and is fully compatible with most existing functionality and extensions written for *A1111 SDWebUI*
   Supports **SD 1.x** and **SD 2.x** models
-  All other model types such as *SD-XL, LCM, PixArt, Segmind, Kandinsky, etc.* require backend **Diffusers**
+  All other model types such as *SD-XL, LCM, Stable Cascade, PixArt, Playground, Segmind, Kandinsky, etc.* require backend **Diffusers**

 ## Model support